frouty/freepbx_config/install.vpn.on.openwrt.md

 You can easily find out your OpenVPN server IP address.
 The syntax is as follows to get tun0 ip address on Unix or Linux:
 `ifconfig tun0`

-OR use Linux specific command:
+Or use Linux specific command:
 `ip -a show tun0`

 dig TXT +short o-o.myaddr.l.google.com @ns1.google.com